aheald-quadball/us-quadball-rulebook/rulebook.md

 d.
 The player is not already the inbounding player for another currently out-of-bounds ball.
 B. When a ball goes out-of-bounds while in the possession of a player, the inbounding player is the nearest eligible player on the opposing team.
-C.  When the quadball goes out-of-bounds, the inbounding chaser is immune from being knocked out by live dodgeballs from the time they are designated as the inbounding player until they return to the pitch after the quadball is inbounded.
+C.  When the Quadball goes out-of-bounds, the inbounding chaser is immune from being knocked out by live dodgeballs from the time they are designated as the inbounding player until they return to the pitch after the Quadball is inbounded.
 D. When a loose dodgeball goes out-of-bounds, the inbounding player is the nearest eligible player to the ball at the time that the dodgeball became out-of-bounds.

 i.
 If the inbounding player becomes ineligible for any reason before gaining possession of the out-of-bounds dodgeball or declines to pursue the out-of-bounds dodgeball, the next nearest eligible beater shall be designated as the inbounding player.